brson/brson.github.com/beer/_posts/2020-11-14-unibroue-la-fin-du-monde.md

 Had this one sitting in the refrigerator for a while, since we were super into strong Belgian ales.

-I've been trying to prove to Aimee that American's
+I've been trying to prove to Aimee that Americans
 (or in this case, Canadians)
 can brew a strong Belgian ale the equal of a Belgian Abbey, and so far have failed badly.